Jack Friedman: Jakks Pacific

 In 1995, with almost $3 million in personal investment, Friedman co-founded the toy company Jakks Pacific with Berman.

 From the start, Friedman wanted to use Jakks Pacific to consolidate the fragmented toy industry.
 At the time, the industry was dominated by the "Big Two," Hasbro and Mattel, who together controlled one-third of the approximately $15 billion wholesale US toy industry.
 With plenty of room to grow the company to the ranks of Hasbro and Mattel, Friedman hoped to out-compete the hundreds of small competitors and the handful of medium-sized toy companies by acquiring their rivals and forging licensing agreements with other companies.
 During the company's first year, Friedman signed a licensing agreement with Titan Sports, at that time the parent company of the World Wrestling Federation (WWF) whose popularity exploded during the 1990s, which secured an important source of revenue for the company.
 The exclusive, ten-year deal gave Jakks Pacific the rights to develop and market a line of action figures based on the WWF's wrestling personalities, such as Stone Cold Steve Austin and the Undertaker.
 For the next several years, Jakks Pacific attained much of its growth from the licensing agreement and the thousands of WWF action figures that were produced, similar to how Hasbro began their growth through sales of G.I.
 Joe.

 As the toy industry struggled with low profits, in 1999, the company was selected as one of the country's fastest-growing companies by Fortune magazine, a distinction it would earn for the next two years.

 Friedman had a fondness for classic toys—die-cast collectible cars, metal trucks, bulldozers—and a business strategy that revolved around licensing toys and acquiring other companies.
 One company Jakks bought was Toymax, which made Funnoodle pool products such as pool noodles.
 It also developed a line of toys with Nickelodeon and manufactures products for Disney, Hello Kitty, Cabbage Patch Kids and many other well-known brands.

-In April 2010, Friedman retired as CEO and accepted the position of Chairman Emeritus to spend more time with his family.
+In April 2010 less than a month before his death, Friedman stepped down as CEO and accepted the position of Chairman Emeritus to spend more time with his family.
 Co-founder and friend Stephen Berman succeeded him as CEO.